 Frames: 60 | Compatible with: PC, Consoles | Resolution: 1080p

-At this point, it should come as a no surprise to anyone fairly involved in the gaming market to see that Razer is on our list.
-After all, it is not in Razer’s motto to not make the cut in anything gaming related.
+At this point, it should come as no surprise to anyone fairly involved in the gaming market to see that Razer is on our list.
+After all, it is not in Razer’s motto to not cut anything gaming-related.
 Like their other products, this does not come cheap however it still has some unique features which should make people think second about not buying this.

-The Ripsaw itself is a small, external hard drive shaped box with matte black finishing.
+The Ripsaw itself is a small, external hard drive-shaped box with matte black finishing.
 At the front is an LED that glows green when Ripsaw is ready to go.
-It supports USB 3.0 and is able to capture videos at 1080p at 60FPS.
-Moreover, the leading software like OBS and XSplit are compatible with Ripsaw and recognize it instantly.
+It supports USB 3.0 and can capture videos at 1080p at 60FPS.
+Moreover, the leading software like OBS and XSplit is compatible with Ripsaw and recognizes it instantly.